artist-project/ARTIST/binary/BenchmarkingSuite/README.md

-What the distribution package contains:
+What the distribution packages contain:
 ===================

 -- Benchmark controller Tool Source code